paulscherrerinstitute/ch.psi.imagej.hdf5/Readme.md

 Edit the `run` file of your ImageJ installation
 `java -Djava.library.path=./lib/mac32 -Xmx512m -jar ij.jar`

 # References
 Inspired by: ImageJ HDF Plugin of Matthias Schlachter Chair of Pattern Recognition and Image Processing, University of Freiburg, Germany. https://code.google.com/p/imagej-hdf/

+# Development
+To create an all in one zip file for installation in a ImageJ installation use:
+`mvn clean compile assembly:assembly`

+The zip file contains an all in one jar as well as the required native libraries for Windows, Linux and Mac OS X.